 Head Coach Todd Lorensen

 Todd Lorensen was named head men’s basketball coach at Southwestern in August 2014, after a one-year stint as head coach at Iowa Wesleyan College in Mount Pleasant.
-Lorensen was happy to take over at the helm of the Spartans basketball program.
+Lorensen was happy to take over at the helm of the Spartan basketball program.

 “This is a tremendous opportunity for me,” stated Lorensen when arriving on campus.
 “The Iowa Community College Athletic Conference [ICCAC] is one of the premier leagues in the nation.
 I am excited to compete against top level teams night in and night out.”

 It didn’t take long for the Lorensen era to bring excitement with a 120-point outburst in the season opener.
-It was the first of nine consecutive wins to start the season which helped propel the Spartans to the #11 ranking in the NJCAA Division II polls.
+It was the first of nine consecutive wins to start the season, which helped propel the Spartans to the #11 ranking in the NJCAA Division II polls.
 It was the first of six consecutive weeks in the rankings, three of which were in the top 10.

 Despite taking over less than a month before the start of school, Lorensen assembled a team that went 23-10 and reached the semi-finals of the ICCAC Regional Tournament.
 The Spartans accomplished many feats that hadn’t occurred in more than a decade, including a 20-win season, a .500 or better league record, winning a home regional tournament game, and spending six consecutive weeks in the national polls.

-In his one season at Iowa Wesleyan, Lorensen took over a program including just one returning player with college basketball experience.
+During his one season at Iowa Wesleyan, Lorensen took over a program including just one returning player with college basketball experience.
 In the midst of a probationary period while transitioning from an NAIA affiliation to NCAA Division III, his team went 6-19, with only one senior in the rotation.

 Prior to that Lorensen spent two seasons at NCAA Division II Truman State University, located in Kirksville, MO.
 There he teamed up with Head Coach Matt Woodley to turn around a program with just 24 wins during the previous four seasons.
 It didn’t take long for progress to occur as Truman won more games during that first season than in the previous five.
 Year number two they exceeded that win total again and qualified for the conference tournament for the first time in six seasons.
 Those two seasons laid the foundation for Truman’s 20-win season, in 2013-14, after Lorensen departed for Iowa Wesleyan.
 Lorensen was instrumental in the development of 2013-14 Great Lakes Valley Conference Player of the Year Mike Carlson who is now on his third pro contract overseas.
 In addition, Lorensen successfully recruited 2011-12 Freshman of the Year Seth Jackson.
 During his time in Kirksville, he coached four all-conference players.